TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Devel.md

 <br />

-We get it to out attacker machine using searchsploit:
+We download it to our attacker machine using `searchsploit`:

 <br />